-3 days car hire from Geneva Airport from only £16.07* per day.
+3 days car hire from Geneva Airport from only £19.78 per day, and FREE cancellation options*

 There's a lot more to Switzerland than just chocolate and timepieces.
 It's a vast and sprawling country with unique cultural experiences in all directions.
 Switzerland has a predominantly alpine rural feel to it, with many locations most easily accessible by car.

 Hit the road and take in the sweeping snow-capped hills and valleys the country is renowned for.
 Travel between countless small towns and villages and sample the local culture and cuisine, including cheeses, dried meats and beer and of course, world famous chocolate.

 With car hire in Switzerland, we'll take the hassle out of finding the best car hire deals for you, even at the last minute, so you can relax and look forward to your trip.

 Car Rental Locations in Switzerland